Join over ¼ million

-What’s the hardest language in the world?
+What’s the hardest language to learn in the world?

 If you’ve come here to find a detailed explanation categorising down to precisely one answer, or a small list of the toughest languages, then stop reading the post right now.